The new ED doubles current capacity and has transformed the facility to meet leading industry standards, providing:

-Our Fulfilling Our Promise campaign addresses Athol Hospital’s necessary upgrades including new Emergency and Outpatient Departments.
+Our Fulfilling Our Promise campaign addressed Athol Hospital’s necessary upgrades including new Emergency and Outpatient Departments.

-It is difficult for medical staff to work around a critical patient without bumping into equipment or each other.
-Because our current Emergency Department lacks a separate area for behavioral health patients, frequently these close quarters are exacerbated.
+It was difficult for medical staff to work around a critical patient without bumping into equipment or each other.
+Because the Emergency Department lacked a separate area for behavioral health patients, frequently these close quarters were exacerbated.

-The new Emergency Department will alleviate these conditions, replace curtains with walls to provide adequate privacy, improve infection control by improving air circulation, create a comfortable area for family members and allow for dedicated behavioral
+The new Emergency Department alleviates these conditions, replacing curtains with walls to provide adequate privacy, improving infection control by improving air circulation, creating a comfortable area for family members and allowing for dedicated behavioral health observation rooms.

-Medical Office Building renovations will facilitate expansion of current space to better accommodate patients and outpatient services.
-The infrastructure will be enhanced with the latest technologies.
-Approximately 13,330 sq. feet of state-of-the-art handicapped accessible new space will be developed.
+Medical Office Building renovations have facilitated expansion of current space to better accommodate patients and outpatient services.
+The infrastructure is enhanced with the latest technologies.
+Approximately 13,330 sq. feet of state-of-the-art handicapped accessible new space are now developed.
 Services such as audiology, cardiology, diabetes care, oncology, physical therapy and speech therapy are critical to the longevity of Athol Hospital.
-State-of-the-art facilities will attract physicians to practice medicine in our rural community; which remains a longstanding challenge.
+Our state-of-the-art facilities attract physicians to practice medicine in our rural community; which remains a longstanding challenge.